 We have always found owners to be friendly and respectful of our privacy.
 Next-door owners are handy if we need something, and generally have good recommendations for activities and restaurants.

-AirBnB even gives you the option to book rooms or beds in the owner's house.
-This is probably not the best option for most families, and you just choose the “Entire Place” option under Type of Place to filter these out.
+Airbnb even gives you the option to book rooms or beds in the owner's house.
+This is probably not the best option for most families.
+Choose the “Entire Place” option under Type of Place to filter these out.

 Is the Owner a Superhost?

-HomeAway, AirBnB and other vacation rental sites show you which owners are the most experienced and highly rated.
-On AirBnB, they are called Superhosts.
+VRBO, Airbnb, and other vacation rental sites show you which owners are the most experienced and highly rated.
+On Airbnb, they are called Superhosts.

 Booking with a Superhost is a plus, but not essential.
 It's just a little extra assurance that we are renting from a reputable and professional owner.

-Top rental sites like HomeAway and AirBnB publish user reviews for every property.
+Top rental sites like VRBO and Airbnb publish user reviews for every property.
 I prefer booking properties with lots of recent reviews.

 Obviously, you want to book a place with mostly positive reviews.
 Don't get hung up on any single review.
 Read all the reviews from the past year to get a general idea of the pros and cons of the place.